openstyles/stylus/README.md

-Stylus : Stylish fork for Chrome and Chrome-like things
+Stylus : Stylish fork for Firefox and Chrome-like things

 ## Releases